The Migrants’ Chronicles-project is a serious game teaching migration from Luxembourg to America around 1892.

 Educators may easily include our game in the school curriculum and museum educational programs.
 Teaching educators how to use our game will be an essential part of our project.
 In Luxembourg, this will occur as part of the continuing education of teachers and training sessions for museum educators.
 In the US, we will collaborate with specific museums and middle schools in Luxembourgish communities.

-The historical research started in 2020, the development of the game started in 2021.
-The goal is to deliver a beta version of it in Summer 2022, to make a pilot educational impact evaluation.
-Then the game will be upgraded to a final version and released in 2023.
+The historical research started in 2020, the development of the game started in 2022.
+The team delivered a beta version in 2023, to make a pilot educational impact evaluation.
+Then the game will be upgraded to a final version and released in the end of 2023.

 With a total budget of roughly €500,000, the initiative received funding from Digital Luxembourg’s Innovative Initiatives & the Ministry of Education, with the majority of funding coming from the Oeuvre Nationale de Secours Grande Duchesse Charlotte & the University of Luxembourg.

 Project funded by the Oeuvre, Luxembourg